goldberl/calico-lemons/src/content/posts/5-moving-to-japan.md

 As in most STEM jobs, the majority of the workforce was male and this company was no exception.
 It definitely felt a little strange being one of the youngest and a woman who was given a good amount of responsibility from the start.
 Major imposter syndrome.
 But I am happy to say that mostly everyone was respectful and kind to me despite my inexperience.
 I definitely learned a lot in the first six months on the job, both technically, and about work culture and myself as a person.

 #### First Job Impressions
-I am really happy so far with the job.
+I am happy so far with the job.
 I did not have any expectations coming in, so I think that my open mind helped me adapt to the environment quickly.
 The first project I worked on was a bit overwhelming but built up my confidence that I can learn quickly on the job.
 The second project I worked on was really fun, thanks to what I learned on the first project.
 I am looking forward to learning a lot more moving forward.

 ## Social Life & Free Time

-#### Typical Weekend
+Outside of work, I wanted to find other interesting things to do.
+As an adult, I think it is more difficult to get to know a wide range of people because you spend most of your time at work.
+Thus, I looked for social groups to join and other ways to interact with people.

-#### Meetup Events
+#### Typical Weekend & Meetup Events
+In the beginning, I joined a taekwondo classroom that I participated in on Saturdays.
+Right before I came to Japan, I earned my first degree black belt so I wanted to continue doing taekwondo in Japan for a bit.
+It was a nice thing to do for a few months, but I stopped going because I felt it was pricy for what I got and it was not much of a social experience for me.
+The class was full of mostly adults and their kids, all male.
+I did think it was cool that the class was in Japanese though.

+Aside from that, I downloaded a Meetup app on my phone and participated in two meetup groups regularly.
+One was a Japanese and English language exchange that took place every week on Sunday afternoon.
+Most of the people who I met there were native Japanese speakers, but I did not really form any friendships at those events.
+The other group I went to often was a board game meetup on Saturday afternoons.
+There, I met a lot of interesting people (mostly international) and had a lot of fun playing new board games.
+I never thought of myself as a board game person, but I learned there were actually a lot of fun games.
+Some of my favorite games I played included *Cryptid* and *The Sheriff of Nottingham.*

+Besides meetup events, I like to just window shop, relax, crochet, and eat good food around Nagoya.

 #### Travel
+As a kid, I never looked forward to the limited vacation days that adults get.
+It was nice having a long summer break, short fall break, and week long winter and spring breaks while I was a student.
+In Japan, we have weekends, national holidays, and 10 paid vacation days off every year.
+In other words, I have to take off work to go on any vacation longer than an overnight trip.
+Sometimes the national holidays line up well with weekends and we get three day weekends, which are nice.

+I have not really had the chance to travel outside of Nagoya too much.
+When my family visited me at the end of my study abroad session, we took day trips to Kyoto, Osaka, Kobe, and spent a few days in Tokyo.
+That was quite fun.
+Since I have started working, I have gone on short trips to Tokyo and Yokohama.
+Besides that, I also enjoy exploring the local sites such as Nagoya Castle, Okazaki, Nagashima Spa Land (amusement park), and Legoland Japan.
+I have a trip planned to Hakone over my holiday vacation, which I am looking forward to.

 ## Final Thoughts
+In the past year and a half, my life has changed so much.
+I graduated college, studied abroad in Japan, spent time in America applying to jobs for a bit, and then headed right back to Japan.
+There have been a lot of ups and downs throughout this journey, but I don't regret any of it.
+Even though the hard times were really tough, I think they definitely led me to grow as a person and appreciate the good times even more.
+I am happy to say I think I will look back at this time with great fondness in ten or twenty years.
+I do plan on moving back to America some day, but for now I can confidently say that moving to Japan was definitely one of the best decisions I have ever made.

 **_今日は明日も頑張っている　ー　End._**